2022–23 FA Vase: Fourth round proper

-The draw for the Fourth Round was made on 5 December 2022.
+The draw for the fourth round was made on 5 December 2022.

-Fifth Round Proper
+Fifth round proper

-The draw for the fifth Round Proper was made on 16 January 2023.
+The draw for the fifth round proper was made on 16 January 2023.

 Quarter-finals

 The draw for the quarter-finals was made on 13 February 2023.

 Semi-finals

-The four semi-finalists will play in a one-leg semifinal to determine the finalists for the FA Vase.
+The four semi-finalists played one-leg semifinals to determine the finalists for the FA Vase.
 The draw was made on Monday, March 13, 2023.

 Final

+The final was played on Sunday, 21 May 2023 at Wembley Stadium.
+Newport Pagnell Town entered the game as defending champions, reaching the final for the second successive season.
+Ascot United appeared in their first final.